• Main Website

 Written by Nicole Horne

-Healthcare Waste amalgam seperation, dental practices, dental waste, waste amalgam Leave a Comment
+Healthcare Waste dental practices, dental waste Leave a Comment

 The concept of “Reduce, Reuse, Recycle” can be employed in dental practices as a way of boosting sustainability.
 Step one is about decreasing the amount of waste that is generated in the first place.
 This might involve replacing single-use items with options that can be sterilised and reused.
 The following two stages highlight the importance of using recyclable materials and repurposing products wherever it is safe to do so.
 When it comes to reusing and recycling specialised equipment like amalgam separators, this can be more challenging.
 However, it is possible.